siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

 Remote Run
 -----------
-SiliconCompiler supports running jobs in the cloud on either `private`_ or `public`_ servers.
+SiliconCompiler supports running jobs in the cloud on either :ref:`private <private-server>` or `public`_ servers.
 We are currently running a public beta server which anybody can use.
 To see the details of how remote processing works, see :ref:`here <remote processing>`.

 .. _public: